 - Admission to many graduate programs is on a competitive basis, and programs may have higher standards than those established by the Graduate College.

 - For details on graduate admission policies, please visit the Graduate Admissions Policy

 - International applicants have additional admission requirements.
 Please see the International Graduate Admissions Policy

 Individual program admission requirements include:

 - A bachelor’s degree in a closely related discipline

 - POS 541 or POS 543, or with advisor approval POS 641 may be substituted (3 units)

 - POS 642 or POS 644 (3 units)

-- With your advisor's approval, you may choose any 500- or 600-level POS courses not used to meet other certificate requirements.
-Courses taken to fulfill the specialty area requirement may not be used to fulfill the Masters of Public Administration degree.
+- With your advisor's approval, you may choose any 500 or 600-level POS course not used to meet other certificate requirements.
+The course taken to fulfill the specialty area requirement may not be used to fulfill the Masters of Public Administration degree.